How Much Does A Website Domain Name Cost?

 When someone envisions themselves starting a new website, they generally focus on the niche they’re targeting and the content they wish to provide.
 Details of logistics often come last, and this is the point where the complexity of domain name costs surprises prospective webmasters.

-How Much Does It Cost To Register A Domain Name?
+How Much Does A Domain Name Cost to Register?

 Registering a domain name typically costs a flat fee in the range of $10-$15 per year.
 This varies depending on factors such as the top-level domain; .com websites are more expensive, while obscure domains are generally cheaper.
 However, it’s very rare that a webmaster only spends $15 per year on their website.
 They typically end up handling a suite of additional expenses, which means that they pay a considerably higher price each year.

 How Much Does A Domain Name Cost Per Year?